Cosmological perturbation theory for large scale structure in phase space: Connection to EFT methods

-Let us take a closer look into the integral over momentum in the second line of Eq.(\ref{eq:resum2}).
-First recall that the comoving momentum is defined by $\vec{q}=a^2(d\vec{x}/dt)$ and hence $q \int dt/a^2 \sim q\eta$ is the comoving distance traveled by cold dark matter particles which is of order $\sim 1/k_{\textrm{NL}}$ with $k_{\textrm{NL}}$ the scale of nonlinearities.
-The argument of the exponent then scales like $\sim k/k_{\textrm{NL}}$, which justifies a Taylor series expansion
+Let us take a closer look into the integral over momentum in the second line of Eq.~(\ref{eq:resum2}).
+First recall that the comoving momentum is defined by $\vec{q}=a^2(d\vec{x}/dt)$ and hence $q \int dt/a^2 \sim q\eta$ is the comoving distance traveled by cold dark matter particles, which is known to be of order $\sim 1/k_{\textrm{NL}}$ with $k_{\textrm{NL}}$ the scale of nonlinearities.
+This is the physical scale above which one expects SPT to break down, and as a consequence perturbative methods efficiently model the dynamics on scales $k \ll k_{\textrm{NL}}$.
+Now note that the argument of the exponent in the second line of Eq.~(\ref{eq:resum2}) scales like $\sim k/k_{\textrm{NL}} \ll 1$, which justifies a Taylor series expansion

-Here the zeroth order term corresponds to a renormalization of the background density, which we know does not occur in perturbation theory from Sec.\ref{sec:pt} (we will show this explicitly for the counterterm piece as well in Sec.\ref{sec:eft}).
+Here the zeroth order term corresponds to a renormalization of the background mass density, which we know does not occur in perturbation theory from Sec.~\ref{sec:pt} (we will show this explicitly for the counterterm piece as well in Sec.~\ref{sec:eft}, within the context of EFT methods).
 Also, the first order term is proportional to $\sim (\hat{k} \cdot \hat{q})$ which vanishes after integrating over the solid angle.
 We are then left with